MSc Urban Regeneration and Development / Course details

 Course description

-It will provide you with a range of intellectual and professional skills in urban regeneration and development in both public and private sectors, including local authorities and central government bodies, local regeneration partnerships, regeneration consultancies and private developers.
+It will provide you with a range of intellectual and professional skills in urban regeneration and development.
+The programme will equip students with skills and knowledge relevant to careers in both public and private sectors, working with local authorities and central government bodies, local regeneration partnerships, regeneration consultancies and private developers.

 Aims